redis/redis-doc/commands/lcs.md

 4) (integer) 6
 ```

-Matches are produced from the last one to the first one, since this is how
-the algorithm works, and it more efficient to emit things in the same order.
+Matches are produced from the last one to the first one since this is how the algorithm works, and it is more efficient to emit things in the same order.
-The above array means that the first match (second element of the array)
-is between positions 2-3 of the first string and 0-1 of the second.
+The above array means that the first match (second element of the array) is between positions 2-3 of the first string and 0-1 of the second.
 Then there is another match between 4-7 and 5-8.
 To restrict the list of matches to the ones of a given minimal length:

 ```
 > LCS key1 key2 IDX MINMATCHLEN 4